LoisRP/java-ilpv4-connector-docs/tutorials/peering-ilp-over-http.md

 ## Verify Connectivity

 The administrator of the peer account should create an account for your Connector.
 The details should be a loose inversion of the above request.
-For example, from the perspective of your Peer's Connector, teh `blast.outgoing.url` will be your URL.
+For example, from the perspective of your Peer's Connector, the `blast.outgoing.url` will be your URL.

 ### Ping Bob

 ### Ping Alice

 In order to verify that connectivity is correctly established, you need a separate account on your Connector that will allow you to send ping packets to the Peer.